FaridehBahari/eMET/README.md

 # eMET
 **e**lement-specific **M**utation **E**stimator with boosted **T**rees

-eMET is a tool for building an accurate BMR to help identify cancer drivers in coding and non-coding regions.
+eMET is a tool for building an accurate background mutation rate (BMR) model to help identify cancer drivers in coding and non-coding regions.
 It uses boosted trees to leverage extensive intergenic data, from somatic point mutations in a tumor cohort, and fine-tunes the model using element-specific information.
 The process involves building an initial model with intergenic data across a comprehensive set of (epi)genomic features, followed by enhancement through bootstrap samples incorporating element-specific data.
 Genomic elements with higher-than-expected mutation recurrence than the background suggest positive selection in the cohort and are introduced as candidate driver elements.

 ## How to Use eMET